httpwg/http-extensions/draft-ietf-httpbis-replay.md

 marked with Early-Data was sent in early data on a previous hop.
 Requests that contain the Early-Data field and cannot be safely processed MUST be rejected using the 425 (Too Early) status code.

+The `Early-Data` header field carries a single bit of information and clients MUST include at most one instance.
+However multiple instances MUST be treated as equivalent to a single instance by a server.

+A `Early-Data` header field MUST NOT be included in responses or request trailers.

 ## The 425 (Too Early) Status Code {#status}